apmoore1/max-llm-book/book/src/step_02.md

 - Position 2 attends to: positions 0-2
 - And so on...

 The mask shape is `(sequence_length, sequence_length + num_tokens)`.
-This allows attending to both the current sequence and previous context from the KV cache.
+This shape is designed for KV cache compatibility during generation.
+The KV cache stores key and value tensors from previously generated tokens, so you only need to compute attention for new tokens while attending to both new tokens (sequence_length) and cached tokens (num_tokens).
+This significantly speeds up generation by avoiding recomputation.

 <div class="note">
 <div class="title">MAX operations</div>